Asia-Hewett/solar_v_emissions_project/logs/asia.md

 12:27 P.M.
 Beginning the work day
 01:45 P.M.
 Found an error with my kernal that was preventing my plots from autosizing properly.
 03:00 P.M.
-Finished line plot for five states and emissions rates
+Finished line plot for five states and emissions rates 04:05 P.M.
+Completed line plot but I'm not liking the layout.
+It doesn't do much to show the population of the states...
+Perhaps that box and whiskers plot?
+Showing Emissions rates is tough...